Silence, then cheers: Relief washes over George Floyd Square - WTMJ

 “Let the healing work begin,” said Jennifer Starr Dodd, a Minneapolis woman, speaking through her tears.
 “Repentance, accountability, respect.
 You can’t have healing without repentance.”

 By early evening, the square was a scene of celebration, prayer and community relief.
 More and more people streamed in.
 Someone played a tuba.
 There were occasional chants of “Say his name!
 George Floyd!”
-People danced to “We Gon’ Be Alright” by Tye Tribbet and DMX’s “Party Up.”
-Parents brought children, showing them that, at least sometimes, a Black man could get justice.
+People danced to Tye Tribbett’s “We Gon’ Be Alright” and sang along to Notorious B.I.G.’s “Juicy,” throwing their arms around each other and raising their hands in the air.

 Chris Gober, 17, brought his younger brother to talk about how Black men can face dangers from the police.